Initializing PnP Web Modal SDK

 /**

-* decides which button will be displayed as primary button in modal
+* Decides which button will be the focus of the modal

 *